-One can see the simplicity of interfacing the controller from the following reference design for an 8-bit microcontroller using the CS8900A.
+One can see the simplicity of interfacing the controller from the following reference design for an 8-bit microcontroller using the CS8900A, as shown in fig. 23

 Two LED outputs are usually provided by the Ethernet controller to monitor line status as shown in the diagram above.
 A LANLED is turned on (logical low) when the controller transmits or receives a frame, or when a collision is detected.
 It remains low until there has been no line activity for 6 ms.